yniederm/GraphLib/README.md

 - lualatex (including tikz-network)
 - convert (built in on linux)

 To build any test file, invoke `install.sh` from within the root folder of this repository.
-This will create executables in the `build` folder for you to run.
+This will create executables in the `build/test` folder for you to run.
+Alternatively you can directly call all tests by running './test/test.sh' from the root folder.

 # To-Do list
 - Document algorithm purpose in doxygen files